Planning a Project

 MAP students are eligible to rent college-owned housing, subject to availability, either for that ten-week period, or for a six-week period during the first half or second half of the summer.
 Initial deposits and rent can automatically be deducted from MAP stipend payments.
 To accommodate building maintenance needs, the earliest date for students to move into the college-owned housing will be Memorial Day, and it will not be possible to remain any later than the first full week of August. (link to summer housing) Students interested in learning more about this opportunity should contact the Residence Life Housing Office.

 If the MAP student has not previously been employed by the college, the student needs to complete employment forms at the Cashier's Office.
-The student will need either a passport or a driver's license and social security card.
+The student should refer to the I-9 for appropriate employment verification.
 It is not possible to receive a paycheck without filing these employment forms.
 Student paychecks are issued throughout the summer on alternate Fridays as determined by the Office of the Treasurer, and are available for pick-up at the Cashier's Office.

 Dates to remember